 It’s true that the animation could be better; it’s also true that the translation from the Bokurano manga to anime hasn’t been completely faithful.
 I don’t care, because this still feels like an important series that needs to be seen.

-11 replies on “Impressions of Bokurano – It's alright, 'cause there's beauty in the breakdown”
+11 responses to “Impressions of Bokurano – It's alright, 'cause there's beauty in the breakdown”

 I’ve been following Bokurano from the start (without reading any of the manga) but even though every episode has left me utterly mesmerised, I can’t call bring myself to call it ‘enjoyable’ in the conventional sense.
 This isn’t ‘fun’ or ‘entertaining’ – and yet, it’s still must-see television!
 The fact is, I can’t NOT care about the characters and their situations.
 That and the superb music are the clincher.
 The animation does its job rather than push the envelope, and I can’t criticise an adaptation when I haven’t seen the original yet.